learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-27-shiitake-inocoluation-parties.markdown

 Forest Voges and I have been hosting community Shiitake Inoculation parties every Fall and Spring for the last few years.
-We usually hold them behind Forest's house at 206 Cooleyville Rd,Shutesbury, MA 01072.
+We usually hold them behind Forest's house at 206 Cooleyville Rd, Shutesbury, MA 01072.

 ![Pretty Shiitakes]({{site.url}}/assets/images/mushrooms/pretty-shiitakes.jpg)

 We supply materials, tools, and some assembly line systems  to help the work move smoothly.
-We also have been cutting and collecting logs for inocolulation.
+We also have been cutting and collecting logs for inoculation.

 _Forest's Landrover filled with Red Oak logs for inoculation after collecting what we earlier cut in the woods._